cashubtc/nuts/dlc.md

 }
 ```

-- `funding_proof_pubkey` is a [BIP-340] X-Only public key with which participants may verify offline that the mint has indeed registered a DLC.
 - `max_payouts` is the maximum size of payout structure this mint will accept.
 - `ttl` is a duration in seconds, indicating how long the mint promises to store DLCs after registration.
 The mint may consider a DLC abandoned if the DLC lives longer than the `ttl` declared _at the time of registration._ If `ttl <= 0`, the mint claims it will remember registered DLCs forever.
 - `fees` is a map describing fee structures for the mint to process DLCs on a per-currency basis. `fees` may be set to the empty object (`{}`) to explicitly disable fees for all currency units.